Architecture

 find_package(Boost REQUIRED)

-find_package(ARGoS REQUIRED)
+find_package(ARGoS QUIET)

 Performance Considerations